By the end of this section, you will be able to:

 Explain why the short-run aggregate supply curve might be vertical in the neoclassical zone of the SRAS curve.
 How might we tell if we are in the neoclassical zone of the AS?

-Why might it be important for policymakers to know which zone of the SRAS curve the economy is in?
+Why might it be important for policymakers to know which in zone of the SRAS curve the economy is?

 In your view, is the economy currently operating in the Keynesian, intermediate or neoclassical portion of the economy’s aggregate supply curve?

 Are Say’s law and Keynes’ law necessarily mutually exclusive?

 - intermediate zone

 - portion of the SRAS curve where GDP is below potential but not so far below as in the Keynesian zone; the SRAS curve is upward-sloping, but not vertical in the intermediate zone

 - portion of the SRAS curve where GDP is far below potential and the SRAS curve is flat